dlr-eoc/pgh3/doc/pgh3.md

 Fills the given PostGIS polygon or multipolygon with hexagons at the given resolution.
 Holes in the polygon will be omitted.

 The H3 `polyfill` function requires a preallocation of the memory for the generates indexes.
-Depending of the size of the given polygon, its shape and the resolution this may exhaust the memory given to PostgreSQL in its configuration.
+Depending of the size of the given polygon, its shape and the resolution this may exhaust the memory given to this extension.
 In this case this function will be terminated by the database server and a corresponding notice will be given.

-There are essentially two ways to work around this issue:

-* Increase PostgreSQLs memory
+This memory limit can be increased using the `pgh3.polyfill_mem` configuration parameter in the `postgresql.conf` file.
+The default value for this setting 1024MB (PostgreSQL internal `MaxAllocSize`).
+Syntax for the setting is

+    pgh3.polyfill_mem = 1024MB

+For values larger than `MaxAllocSize`, the PostgreSQL `MemoryContextAllocHuge` allocator will be used.

-* Cut the polygon into segments and run this function to each of them seperately.
+If this does not resolve the issue, there is essentially one way to work around this issue: Cut the polygon into segments and run this function to each of them seperately.
 The PostGIS functions `ST_Subdivide`, `ST_Split` and `ST_Segmentize` may be helpful.

 __Synopsis:__ `h3_polyfill(geom geometry, resolution integer)`